 Our attorneys understand that our representation is strengthened by our relationships with our clients.
 That’s why our attorneys prefer to meet each of our clients across the United States in person.
 This allows us to get to know you and your family better.
 It also gives us a deeper understanding of the impact of our clients’ injuries on their lives.

 No. Absolutely not.
 MCT Law is not a referral mill.
 Our attorneys represent injured clients across the country in medical product cases.
 We work in partnership with the Kansas City, Missouri law firm of Nash & Franciskato on all metal on metal hip replacement cases.
 Our Firms do this to more effectively represent our clients across the nation with defective metal on metal hip replacements.
-Our attorneys are your direct contact in all aspects of your case.
+Subsequently, our attorneys are your direct contact in all aspects of your case.

 We do not represent patients in lawsuits against orthopedic surgeons because, in defective hip replacement cases, the problem is with the device, not the doctor.
-Often your orthopedic surgeon can actually help your case.
+Rather, your orthopedic surgeon can actually often help your case.
 We believe the companies that made the hip replacements misled surgeons about the safety of their products.
 That’s why we limit our representation strictly to prosecuting manufacturers, sellers, and distributors of defective joint replacements.

 Complications from MoM Hip Replacements

 Has your hip implant snapped or broken?
 Some metal hip replacements have a very high incidence of snapping into several pieces.
-It’s a horrible complication and the FDA has even issued a Class 1 recall of some modular stems.
+It’s a horrible complication and as a result, the FDA has even issued a Class 1 recall of some modular stems.
 Find out if your hip is one of the recalled brands.